Fast, secure, risk-free booking guaranteed.

 You will meet with your instructor for a remote-class day of discussion, planning, and group activities prior to your weekend field days.
 You will also be expected to complete a series of pre-course e-learning modules provided by AIARE and evening assignments during the course.
 Since the course includes a student manual, AIARE field book and AIARE certificate of completion, you will easily excel both in practice and theory!
 Wait no more and join your guide in the most eye-opening and rewarding adventure in the backcountry!

-Online classes: Given the current situation, the format of this course looks a little different this winter.
 Instead of classroom-based learning, the Friday classroom session will be conducted remotely via Zoom.
 Classroom days will start around 9:00 am and end around 5:00 pm.
 Students participating virtually will still be able to engage in group discussion and view instructors via the online platform.
 Completion of prerequisite e-learning modules is required by AIARE prior to the start of all courses.
 Participants should be prepared for the AIARE Level 1 modules to take about four hours.
 You will learn about:

 The topics listed above will first be discussed in the classroom then applied in person during the weekend field days.

-Field days: Field days will start around 8:00 am, end around 5:00-5:30 pm, and take place in Vail Valley, Vail Pass or Fremont Pass.
+Field days will start around 8:00 am, end around 5:00-5:30 pm, and take place in Vail Valley, Vail Pass or Fremont Pass.
 Get acquainted with the group and familiarize yourself with avy gear (beacon, probe, shovel and airbag), then head out with your guide and group and learn about:

 57hours is committed to providing safe outdoor adventure experiences.
 We require all guides using our platform to have a COVID-19 safety plan and to make the details of that plan accessible to travelers.
 In most cases, group sizes will be reduced, guides will avoid overcrowded locations, and other safety measures will be met depending on the location and activity.